 Winner: Fitness Versa 3

 The Versa 2 boasts a battery that can endure six days on a single charge, and so does the Versa 3.
 However, the Versa 3 takes the lead in this department thanks to its newly added fast charging, which provides a full day’s charge in just 12 minutes.
-This isn’t something the Versa 2 can match, so while its battery is just as capable as the Versa 3’s, we declaring this round a narrow victory for the newer model.
+This isn’t something the Versa 2 can match, so while its battery is only as capable as the Versa 3’s, I’m declaring this round a narrow victory for the newer model.

 Winner: Fitbit Versa 3

 The Versa 2 and Versa 3 both allow you to do things that aren’t related to workouts, such as to reply to messages on Android smartphones, control music streaming, and pay for in-store purchases via Fitbit Pay.
-They also provide Do Not Disturb modes, as well as the ability to use a wide variety of normal, non-health-related apps.
+They also provide Do Not Disturb modes, as well as the ability to use a wide variety of familiar, non-health-related apps.

-Another new special feature is the inclusion of support for Google Assistant.
+Another new unique feature is the inclusion of support for Google Assistant.
 The Versa 2 already provided Alexa as a built-in voice assistant, but the Versa 3 offers the choice between Amazon and Google’s rivals.
 If you prefer Google Assistant, it may be the better choice.

 These additions may not be massive, but they’re enough to give the Versa 3 the edge in this round.